Salesforce IoT FOR MANUFACTURING

 Imagine the power your organization can gain by understanding your customers at next-level detail.
 Every aspect of your organization can benefit from the insights that IoT technology can bring to your CRM system by the collection of data, analyzing that data, and communicating that data about product usage and customer behavior straight to Salesforce.

 IoT not only offers the opportunity for new devices to be invented, but also new industries, or new branches within existing industries to be invented.
 IoT examples that have already changed society include ride-sharing, home automation, electric cards, medical monitoring, and even manufacturing robots.
 But this is just the tip of the iceberg.
+It stands to reason that Salesforce IoT functions benefits from these qualities.

-COMBINE IoT DATA WITH CUSTOMER CONTEXT.
+COMBINE SALESFORCE IoT DATA WITH CUSTOMER CONTEXT.

 The more you know about your customer and how they interact with your product or service or connected IoT devices, the better you can do to serve them